BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 my_lucky_number is 4
 ```

 It can be quite cumbersome to use the dereference operator or member-of-operator on the pointer for every statement involving the variable.
 Instead, we can use a **reference**.
-This is done by appending an ampersand (`&`) to the
+This is done by appending an ampersand (`&`) to the parameter type in the function definition.
+That way, when we pass a variable as an argument to a function, we can work directly with that variable within the function as if it were a local variable, eliminating the need to use the dereferencing operator within the function.

 #### Arrays and Pointers